VacusTechnology/AstraDeployment/README.md

 # AstraDeployment
-Repository for deployment for  AstarZeneca
+Repository for deployment for AstraZeneca Web portal